woolts/wool/workspaces/test/README.md

 As [Eric Elliot discusses](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f), a testing library only requires a single assertion: equality.

-Usually, it is also only worthwhile testing the public API of a package.
+Often, it is also only worthwhile testing the public API of a package.
 So we add the package under test as a dependency of our test suite.

+_TODO: discuss co-locating them so you can test non-public functions_

 ### Fuzz Testing